This post may contain affiliate links. Please see my disclosure policy for more details.

 Stunning Jervis Bay in New South Wales

-While my clubbing days are over, I really enjoyed the Sydney nightlife when I visited in my twenties.
-Apparently Sydney’s lockout laws have impacted nightlife in the city, but you’ve still got lots of choice in such a big city.
+While my clubbing days are over now, I really enjoyed the Sydney nightlife when I visited in my twenties.
+Apparently, Sydney’s lockout laws have impacted nightlife in the CBD, but you’ve still got lots of choice in such a big city.

-In Sydney, there are bars and clubs in the city, Darling Harbour, Kings Cross, Newtown and many other places, I’m sure!
+In Sydney, there are bars and clubs in the city, Darling Harbour, Kings Cross, Manly, Bondi Beach, Newtown and many other places, I’m sure!

 Partygoers in fancy dress dancing at a nightclub in Kings Cross, Sydney.